population-research/uganda-covid/response/wber_response.md

 5. Why isn’t the 8th wave of the NPS used as the baseline?
-To me, that really inﬂuences the interpretation of your counterfactuals to your survey round effects.
+To me, that really influences the interpretation of your counterfactuals to your survey round effects.
 You don’t need to add this additional data, but you should explain to your reader why you do not.